bachuetech/bt_auth0/README.md

   * Update Dependencies
 * 0.2.3
   * New function with support for auth0_auto with the icon image instead of the path.
+* 0.2.4
+  * Support for optional client secret

 ## License
 CC-BY-NC-ND-4.0